Fear of losing contact with their children is often one of the main reasons why people in unhappy marriages choose to stay married.

 - Those with physical or mental disabilities

-- Those currently or who will be serving full-time national service
+- Those who are currently serving or will be serving full-time national service

 - Those still schooling or undergoing vocational or trade training

-- Special circumstances that satisfy the court that provision of maintenance is necessary
+- Special circumstances that satisfy the court that the provision of maintenance is necessary

 What Happens To Kids In A Divorce?

-When parents decide to divorce, the impact on children can vary significantly depending on their age, personality, and the circumstances of the divorce.
+A crucial part of understanding how to divorce with children is recognising that the impact on them can vary significantly depending on their age, personality, and the circumstances of the divorce.
 Initially, most children experience a significant emotional impact, which can manifest as sadness, anxiety, or even anger.

 Younger children might struggle to understand why their parents are no longer together, while teenagers may feel a range of emotions and might even take sides.